-The author of this Guide is James CHAN Kin-sing and the project team member is Timothy CHENG Ka-chun of the Policy, Research and Training Division of the EOC.
+The author of this Guide is James CHAN Kin-sing and the project team members are Timothy CHENG Ka-chun and Thomas LAW Chi-wah of the Policy, Research and Training Division of the EOC.
 The Guide would also not have been possible without the support from the Language Section of the EOC.
-The graphics of this Guide was designed by Mega Plan Company Limited and the sign language version of the highlight of the Guide was produced by SLCO Community Resources. \spadesuit
+The graphics of this Guide was designed by Mega Plan Company Limited and the sign language version of the highlight of the Guide was produced by SLCO Community Resources.